Helicobacter pylori Culture

 Organisms may be detected in asymptomatic (colonized) individuals.

-False-negative culture results do occur since the organism may die between biopsy collection and laboratory culture.
+False-negative culture results may occur since the organism may die between biopsy collection and laboratory culture.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Culture-negative results may occur due to the fastidious nature of the organism.
+Delays in specimen transportation will decrease recovery of the organism.
 Culture should be set up as soon as possible following specimen collection.
+Antimicrobial therapy may render the culture negative.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.